I’ve Just Completed My TEFL/TESOL Certification, Now What?By Jennifer Collis

 Maybe your goal in getting certified was to teach English online, or perhaps it will be a transitional job for you while you wait for the opportunity to teach English in the classroom.
 Either way, now is a great time to get started in the high-demand field of teaching English online.

-Learn more about your options as an online English teacher, including teacher marketplaces: Should you teach online for a company or work for yourself?
+Learn more about your options as an online English teacher, including teacher marketplaces: Should you teach online with a company or work for yourself?

 7. Next steps for all TEFL/TESOL job seekers: Connect and network.

 For those of you who are ready to jump into job hunting with your completed TEFL/TESOL certificate, there are a few recommended next steps to kickstart your search.

 Register on the Bridge Job Board

 Registering on the Bridge Job Board is a quick first step that will unlock convenient features for job seekers, such as the ability to create a teacher portfolio or upload your TEFL resume.